dimanikulin/fva/AUTHORHISTORY.md

-## Here is my history on why I created this product
 When I was a child I used to observe the family photo album to take a look at my relations who I have not seen in real life.
 At that time we had film cameras only and so the amount of photos was not so big.
 Time changed and right now let say almost everyone owns a camera or a smartphone with camera or even both.